pywbem/pywbemtools/docs/pywbemcli/commands.rst

     pywbemcli [GENERAL-OPTIONS] connection set-default ``NAME`` [COMMAND-OPTIONS]

-The :term:`default-connection-name` attribute in the connection file allows a :term:`connection definition` in a connections file to be loaded on startup without using the :ref:`--name general option`.
+The :term:`default-connection-name` attribute in the connection file allows a :term:`named connection` in a connections file to be loaded on startup without using the :ref:`--name general option`.
 If pywbemcli is started without :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`, the ``default-connection-name`` attribute